setlog/debug-k8s/README.md

 ### Starting the debug process via launch.json

-Now we need a debug configuration in Visual Code.
+Now we need a debug configuration in Visual Studio Code.
 This can be done in `.vscode/launch.json`:

 ```json
 {